Best merchant cash advance companies

 What credit score do I need?

-Most lenders accept scores as low as 500 because they underwrite on monthly business revenue and bank-statement health rather than personal credit alone.
+Most funders accept scores as low as 500 because they underwrite on monthly business revenue and bank-statement health rather than personal credit alone.
 Higher revenue gives you more flexibility.
 See our 500-credit-score funding guide.